mnp0020/SHRED_Running/README.md

-# SHRED_Running
-This repository contains the code used for the research presented in Evaluating Sparse Inertial Measurement Unit Configurations for Inferring Treadmill Running Motion, available in Sensors

 # Shallow Recurring Decoder Networks (SHRED) for Human Motion Inference

 This repository contains the code used for the research presented in *Evaluating Sparse Inertial Measurement Unit Configurations for Inferring Treadmill Running Motion*, available in *Sensors*.